mgeeky/Penetration-Testing-Tools/red-teaming/C3-Client/README.md

 ## F-Secure's C3 Client script

-This is a simple [F-Secure C3](https://github.com/FSecureLABS/C3) client Python script offering a few functions to interact with C3 framework in an automated manner.
+This is a simple [F-Secure's C3](https://github.com/FSecureLABS/C3) client Python script offering a few functions to interact with C3 framework in an automated manner.

 It connects to the C3 WebController (typically the one that's listening on port _52935_) and allows to issue API requests automating few things for us.